 Camping 101: What to Pack to Make Camping Work for Both Kids and Grown-ups

 I don’t like camping.
 I don’t like mud.
 I hate shower blocks and having to use a torch to find a toilet in the middle of the night.
-BUT my daughter loves it.
+BUT my daughters love it.
 The freedom, the chance to constantly be on a picnic and explore nature.
 So we’ve reached a compromise.
-I camp and I get to choose the treats, and she gets the holiday she loves.
+I camp and I get to choose the treats, and they gets the holiday they love.

 So I thought I would put together my list for camping.
 Things that make life easier, comfier and happier for everyone:

 - Bedding - With holiday moods impacted by the amount of sleep we’ve all got, camping comfort at night is huge.
 We use a blanket on top of an airbed, a sleeping bag (ideally with hood) and a spare blanket for on the top.